 5. Your barn with stalls must be on your property if you are adopting foals.
 For horses, you can board at another facility.

-6. You must presently own horses, to teach the foal to be a horse as it gets older.
+6. You must presently own horses, to teach the foal to be a horse when it gets older.